-Streaming movies and TV shows may be all the rage these days but there was a time when DVD and VHS led the way thanks in no to movie meccas like Xtra-vision.
+Streaming movies and TV shows may be all the rage these days but there was a time when DVD and VHS led the way thanks in no small thanks to movie meccas like Xtra-vision.

-There was something comforting about a visiting to one of their big blue stores, often on a Friday or Saturday night, with the sole mission of finding some movie-based escapism.
+There was something comforting about a visiting to one of their big re stores, often on a Friday or Saturday night, with the sole mission of finding some movie-based escapism.

 The arrival of Netflix, Amazon Prime and Hulu may have put paid to the Xtra-vision business model, but there is still something about the Xtra-vision experience that online streaming simply can’t replicate.